rv2442/Cloudbased_filestorage/README.md

 #### Making Scloud Highly Available

-Project deployment was through Azure, I deployed the webserver on 2 Vms having a common disk shared via a failover cluster using Azure AD DS, on top of that both of the Vms are in a Availability Set, so while explaining this project to others i explained all these concepts such as:
+Project deployment was through Azure, I deployed the webserver on 2 Vms having a common disk shared via a failover cluster using Azure AD DS, on top of that both of the Vms are in a Availability Set.

 For this we tuned the Infrastucture a little bit, so Infrastructure and Features/Configs are: